mattheusv/mattheusv.github.io/content/how-postgres-compile-sql.md

 ```

 ## How a SQL expression is compiled
-PostgreSQL query plans are represented as a tree, [each Plan node may have
+Postgres query plans are represented as a tree, [each Plan node on the tree may
-expression trees associated with it, to represent its target list,
+have expression trees associated with it, to represent its target list,
 qualification conditions,
 etc.](https://github.com/postgres/postgres/blob/master/src/backend/executor/README#L68)
 An expression tree is represented by the
 [`ExprState`](https://github.com/postgres/postgres/blob/master/src/include/nodes/execnodes.h#L77)
-struct which contains the instructions that the PostgreSQL query executor should run.
+struct which contains the instructions that the Postgres query executor should
+run.

 Consider the following SQL:
 ```sql